Grill Buying Guide: BBQ Season Has Begun

 Charcoal grills are many people's go-to grill types.
 They are more affordable than gas grills since there's no need to pay for the extra gas lines or equipment needed to keep gas grills going.
 Since charcoal grills have no limit to their temperature range, the user can reach temperatures that most gas grills can't manage.
 By simply moving the charcoal around underneath your cooktop, you can create direct heat and indirect heat areas all on the same grill.

-Charcoal grills are also known for their intense flavor and juicy-ness.
-Charcoal produces smoke that allows the juice that drips down to rise back into your meats as they cook.
-That's how grilling over charcoal gives you that wonderful flavor.
+Charcoal grills are also known for their intense flavor and juiciness.
+This wonderful flavor is created from the charcoal smoke carrying the juice drippings back into your meats as they cook.

 Grill Grates